mcfnord/cem/src/sforce.md

 filled a wall with maps of the stealth network, databases, scripts, and code repositories that drove the enterprise.
 Engineers scrutinized my wall of systems and plans.
-Prospective buyers examined assets using large prints I prepared of the data flows and other assets.
+Prospective buyers examined the enterprise using large prints I prepared of the data flows and intellectual assets.
 I video taped some technical talks and dramatically compressed them so the India teams could watch.
+One day on the wiki, I found detailed tribal knowledge collected in India, but thick with vernacular.
+I turned it into easy guidance.
+I re-wrote their entire technical wiki.
-I solicited tribal knowledge from the India teams, and translated very dense reports rich with vernacular into easy guidance.
-At one point the leadership worked with staff to evaluate the hiring priorities and needs.
+At one point the leadership
+worked with staff to evaluate the hiring priorities and needs.
 I asked them to use Post-its to add career details and hiring criteria for people we associated with company